neilvidyarthi/beginners-guide-to-todist/chapters/02_Getting_started.md

 ![](figures/editing-tasks-4.png)

-If you want to get rid of the daily task, you added when you signed up; this is the place to do it.
+If you want to get rid of the daily task that you added when you signed up in, this is the place to do it.
 If you just complete it, which you can do by clicking the circle to the left of the task, it will disappear from today's tasks but reappear tomorrow.
 If you delete it, you get rid of it.

 ## Native apps

 In many cases, working with Todoist through your web browser is a convenient choice, but if you are on the road and not always online, you might want to install it as a native app, where you can work with Todoist offline.
-You can get apps for different platforms by going to [https://en.todoist.com/downloads](https://en.todoist.com/downloads).
+You can get apps for different platforms by going to https://en.todoist.com/downloads.
 There are desktop apps for MacOS and Windows, mobile apps for iOS and Android, and even wearable apps for iWatch and Android Wear.
-On the same page, you can get browser extensions for integrating Chrome, Safari, or Firefox with Todoist---making it easy to make web pages into tasks---and you can get plugins for integrating Outlook or Gmail with Todoist, making it easy to translate emails into tasks.
+On the same page, you can get browser extensions for integrating Chrome, Safari, or Firefox with Todoist---making it easy to turn web pages into tasks.
+You can also get plugins for integrating Outlook or Gmail with Todoist, making it easy to translate emails into tasks.